 A really nice feature of pulse jet baghouses is that they are self-cleaning.
-You can set the system on a timer (or do it manually) so that compressed air is pulsed in the opposite direction of the air flow periodically.
+You can set the system on a timer (or do it manually) so that compressed air is pulsed in the opposite direction of the airflow periodically.
 This causes a ripple effect along the filter bags, which knocks the caked dust off for collection in a hopper at the bottom of the baghouse.
-Pulsing can even be done while the system is in operation, so the plant doesn’t have to shut down for cleaning of the filtration system.
+Pulsing can even be done while the system is in operation, so the plant doesn’t have to shut down to clean the filtration system.

 Contact Us for a Baghouse or Cartridge Collector Quote